-This episode of The Original Torah PearlsPinchas (Numbers 25:10-30:1).
-What is the qualification of the first born?
+In this episode of The Original Torah PearlsPinchas (Numbers 25:10-30:1), we discuss what is the qualification of the first born?
 Who inherits the land if a father has no sons but only daughters?
 Did Pinchas impale a princess of Midian?
 Double portion or two thirds – what did it mean for Moses to impart some of his glory to Joshua, or Elijah’s spirit to Elisha?
 Continue reading →